Last Updated: 28th February 2020

-- They are set out by Beyond The Woods Festival LTD (The Promoter), who are responsible for running and organising the event.
+- The T&CS are set out by Beyond The Woods Festival LTD (Us, We, Our, The Promoter), who are responsible for running and organising the event.
 The Promoter is registered at 15 Newland, Lincoln, Lincolnshire, UK, LN1 1XG

-- The T&Cs are applicable to anybody attending The Festival, in any capacity (Attendees).
-By either purchasing a ticket, or choosing to attend The Festival, you agree to abide by these T&Cs.
+- The T&Cs are applicable to anybody attending The Festival (Attendees, You, Your) at any time.
+By either purchasing a ticket, or choosing to attend The Festival in any capacity, you agree to abide by these T&Cs, and any changes to the T&Cs which We may subsequently introduce.

 - If you have questions, or are unsure as to the effect of any of the T&Cs listed, you should contact The Promoter via The Festival’s official website: https://beyondthewoods.co.uk/contact, or in writing.

-At various points throughout these T&Cs we may make reference to a requirement to inspect Accepted Identification.
+At various points throughout these T&Cs we reference a requirement to inspect Accepted Identification.

 - A valid UK driving licence